Dell S2722QC monitor review: Affordable 4K and USB-C, with sacrifices

 Conclusion

 The Dell S2722QC is a monitor you should buy for its features, not its display performance.
-It delivers 4K, USB-C connectivity, and speakers for less than $400, providing a price advantage over the Samsung S80A and Asus ProArt PA289CV.
-Those alternatives have a more attractive picture but are usually at least $100 more expensive.
+It delivers 4K, USB-C connectivity, and speakers for less than AU$500, providing a price advantage over the Samsung S80A and Asus ProArt PA289CV.
+Those alternatives have a more attractive picture but are usually at least AU$800 more expensive.

 The key question is this: Do you need excellent image quality?
 Or would you be happy to sacrifice some image quality to have USB-C at a low price?
 Those who lean towards the latter should consider the Dell S2722QC.